samgutentag/blog/_posts/2020-03-26-slack-status-webhooks.md

 ### Creating a "Webhook Only" Zoom App

 If you have Developer Permissions, the blue "Create" button on the "Webhook Only" tile (bottom middle at the time of writing) will be clickable.
-If it is not, try contacting your Zoom admin and come back, sorry, you are done for now.
+If it is not, try contacting your Zoom admin and come back, but sorry, you are done for now.

 ![zoom_00](https://i.imgur.com/1kkszq2.png)